diasdmhub/Zabbix_WSL/README.md

 - IF RUNNING FOR THE FIRST TIME, **ZABBIX DB MUST BE PREVIOUSLY INSTALLED AND CREATED**, BUT NOT POPULATED!
 - MOST COMMANDS REQUIRE ELEVATED PRIVILEGES, IT IS SUGGESTED TO **START THE SCRIPT AS ROOT**
 - INTERNET ACCESS IS REQUIRED TO DOWNLOAD ZABBIX AND GO LANG (Go enviroment as well)
-- IT IS REQUIRED TO UPDATE MANUALLY ZABBIX AND GO LINKS, AND PHP DIRECTORY WHEN NEW VERSIONS ARE RELEASED.
+- IT IS SUGGESTED TO UPDATE MANUALLY ZABBIX, GO LINKS AND PHP DIRECTORY WHEN NEW VERSIONS ARE RELEASED.
 THESE VALUES ARE SET INTO VARIABLES AT THE BEGINNING OF THE SCRIPT
 ---
 <BR>